 Types of support provided and the relevant stage of the Code of Practice (the document that schools use to plan their SEND input) when receiving this input What would this mean for your child?
 Who can get this kind of support?
 What are the different types of support available for students with SEND in this school?
 Class teacher input via high quality inclusive classroom teaching Ensuring that the teacher has the highest possible expectations for your child and all students in their class.
 Ensuring that all teaching is based on building on what your child already knows, can do and can understand, using the accelerated learning phases.
 Putting in place different ways of teaching so that your child is fully involved in learning in lessons.
-This may involve using more kinaesthetic learning and personalised teaching and learning approaches.
+This may involve using more personalised teaching and learning approaches.
 Putting in place specific strategies (which may be suggested by the SENCo or external professionals) to support your child to learn.
-Ensuring that your child whatever their SEN or disability is enabled to engage in activities available with children and young people in the school who do not have SEN. All students in school should be getting this as part of outstanding classroom practice when needed.
+Ensuring that your child, whatever their SEN or disability is enabled to engage in activities available with children and young people in the school who do not have SEN. All students in school should be getting this as part of high quality classroom practice when needed.

-Provision to sup access to the cu and independer rriculum schools to share information Access to a supple environment Based on individual needs or disability, we can offer a range of resources including access to: Information Communication Technology Visual Aids Adaptive equipment Mentoring Strategies to support/develo We offer a range of interventions that are additional to and different from our high quality teaching, based on individual assessment of needs such as: Phonics based programmes Dyslexia friendly strategies and resources Key word lists Writing frames Strategies to support/develor numeracy We offer a range of targeted interventions that are additional to and different from our high quality teaching, based in individual assessment of needs such as: • Specific Maths programmes e.g. My Maths
+Provision to support access to the curriculum and independent learning Contact with Primary schools and previous schools to share information Sharing information at Secondary Transfer day Induction programme to support successful in-year admissions Setting aspirational targets and continuous review of progress Regular reviews of progress to feed into Parents' Evenings Access to a supportive environment Based on individual needs or disability, we can offer a range of resources including access to: Information Communication Technology Visual Aids Adaptive equipment Mentoring Strategies to support/develop literacy We offer a range of interventions that are additional to and different from our high quality teaching, based on individual assessment of needs such as: • Phonics and literacy interventions • Dyslexia friendly strategies and resources • Key word lists • Writing frames Strategies to support/develop numeracy We offer a range of targeted interventions that are additional to and different from our high quality teaching, based on individual assessment of needs such as: • Specific Maths programmes e.g. My Maths • Numeracy intervention

-Strategies to support positive behaviours/social skills/emotional development We provide a consistent whole-school implementation of the school's bullying and behaviour policies Pastoral Support Plans Restorative Justice Approaches Peer mentoring Interventions: Emotional literacy Behaviour for Learning Social skills and self-esteem Anxiety Resilience Step by Step including chance to chat, time to talk, break and lunch clubs to provide opportunities for students to be listened to.
-Form tutors are also available to take measures to prevent and act on any bullying Learning mentor Referral to external professionals e.g New Woodlands Outreach Team, Educational Psychologists, Child and Adolescent Mental Health Service, Specific Learning Difficulties Team, Autism Outreach Team, Young Person's Substance Misuse Service Specific group work within a smaller group of students.
+Strategies to support positive behaviours/social skills/emotional development We provide a consistent whole-school implementation of the school's bullying and behaviour policies Pastoral Support Plans Restorative Justice Approaches Peer mentoring Interventions: Emotional literacy group Behaviour for Learning group Anxiety group Resilience group Step by Step' and lunch club provide opportunities for students to be listened to.
+Form tutors and YLCs are also available to take measures to prevent and act on any bullying Learning mentors Referral to external professionals e.g. New Woodlands Outreach Team, Educational Psychologists, Child and Adolescent Mental Health Service, Specific Learning Difficulties Team, Autism Outreach Team, Compass Specific group work within a smaller group of students.
 This group may be: Run in the classroom or as an intervention group.
-Run by a member o staff who has had training to run these groups Your child's teacher will have carefully checked on your child's progress and will have decided that your child has gaps in their understanding/learning and needs some additional support to help her make the best possible progress.
-Any student who has specific gaps in their understanding of a subject/area of learning.
-Students will be on the SEND register as 'SEN support', which means they
+Run by a member of staff who has had training to run these groups checked on your child's progress and will have decided that your child has gaps in their understanding/learning and needs some additional support to help her make the best possible progress. • A teacher, Teaching Assistant or outside of learning.
+Students will be on the SEND register as 'SEN Support', which means they have been identified by the class teacher or SENCo as needing some

-F. OUR ARRANGEMENTS FOR SUPPORTING CHILDREN AND YOUNG PEOPLE IN MOVING BETWEEN PHASES OF EDUCATION AND IN PREPARING FOR ADULTHOOD.
+B. OUR ARRANGEMENTS FOR SUPPORTING CHILDREN AND YOUNG PEOPLE IN MOVING BETWEEN PHASES OF EDUCATION AND IN PREPARING FOR ADULTHOOD.